 - Lotus Position: One of the training games.
 If you sit still enough long enough during this game, your on-screen character starts levitating.

 - Mission Pack Sequel: Wii Fit Plus has all of the training games on Wii Fit, including some Training Plus exclusives and allows you to keep track of your pets' weights.
 At least the sequel carries over your save data.
-Wii Fit U has further additions over Plus.
+Wii Fit U has further additions over Plus, though it seems some exercises got dropped in exchange.

 - Mondegreen: One move in Rhythm Kung Fu sounds like everyone is yelling "CAP-COM!"